-Operational aspects of Android app l10n
+Operational Aspects of Android App l10n

-We’ve built Text United as a fence that development moguls can’t pass, yet still can use to do their bidding while you sit back, relax and get back to programming your neural networks (the fun stuff!).
+We’ve built Text United as a fence that development moguls can’t pass, yet can still use to do their bidding while you sit back, relax and get back to programming your neural networks (the fun stuff!).

-You have to consider unpredictable variables!
+You have to consider a whole host of unpredictable variables!

 – Word lengths that may mess up the UI.